keegars/MHR-Model-Converter/README.md

 MDF Manager for the template to convert MDF files over.
 Noesis tool for importing/exporting mesh files.
 Noesis scripts which none of this would've been possible.
-The Particular Pommels for their support and help with testing.
+The Particulate Pommels for their support and help with testing, without which this wouldn't of been done!
-Mangie for providing help on chain and pfb files.
+Mangie for providing their support and help on chain/pfb files, must appreciated!
 Capcom for giving me the motivation to not lose our mods!!!